 Signing the Honor Code is considered one of the most important acts taken at The O’Neal School.
 As time has progressed, its emphasis has become stronger.
-In recent years, students are asked to dress up for the Honor Code Signing Ceremony.
-The act itself has varied, nevertheless, an official paper is signed by every student and faculty member for each of the middle and upper school divisions.
+In recent years, students dress up for the Honor Code Signing Ceremony.
+The act itself has varied, nevertheless, every student and faculty member sign an official paper for each of the middle and upper school divisions.
 There has been a book, individual slips of paper signed and placed into a basket, and often, the pledge is recited.
-Presently, a large paper is signed and then framed and posted in the division for all to see.
+Presently, faculty and students sign a large paper and it is then framed and posted in the division for all to see.
 The act of individually coming before one’s peers to sign or submit a signature shows adherence to the Honor Code and stresses the importance of the commitment.

-In accordance with the Honor Code, there are no locks on students’ lockers.
-Test-taking is a matter of trust.
+In accordance with the Honor Code, students do not lock their lockers.
+Teachers trust students to do their own work.
 Some teachers, ask that the phrase – “no help given, none received” be written on the test or assignment before submission.

-We remember Spanish and drama teacher Michael Norman – this month marks one year since his passing.
-He once held the position as Honor Council Advisor.
+We remember the late Spanish, drama teacher and Honor Council Advisor Michael Norman.
 He explained it best in a 2015 speech during the Upper School Honor Code Signing Ceremony — “The O’Neal experience is based on mutual respect and personal integrity.
 All members of the community are expected to honor the rights of others, to conduct themselves in a moral and decent manner, and to see this responsibility as an integral part of their lives as citizens of the community and of the world.
 The foundation of this belief is the Honor Code that sets the ethical standard underlying every dimension of school life.”

-The Honor Council is student-administered and guided by an advisor.
-It is an upper school organization that seeks to uphold the School’s mission statement and philosophies by promoting these characteristics while also dealing with those activities that are contrary to the School’s Honor Code.
+Along with an advisor, students administer the Honor Council.
+The upper school organization seeks to uphold the School’s mission statement and philosophies by promoting these characteristics.
+It also addresses those activities that are contrary to the School’s Honor Code.

 Mr. Norman concluded the ceremony by asking for everyone to reflect on the words from Shakespeare’s Hamlet: